archnotwindows/poweroffer/README.md

 15 - exit from the root user and login to your everyday user

-16 - open a terminal and run the index.py file using " python3 index.py " to execute the program ( use this command every time you wanna run my program :)
+16 - open a terminal and run the index.py file using

+        python3 index.py

+17 - enjoy my program! :)

 ## License